Beyond the Last Frame: Process-aware Evaluation for Generative Video Reasoning: Introduction

 To address these issues, we propose a process-aware evaluation paradigm for GVR.
-First, we introduce \textbf{VIPER} (VIdeo Process Evaluation for Reasoning tasks), a comprehensive benchmark consisting of 16 tasks across 6 domains, namely temporal, structural, symbolic, spatial, physics, and planning reasonging, totally 309 items.
+First, we introduce \textbf{VIPER} (VIdeo Process Evaluation for Reasoning tasks), a comprehensive benchmark consisting of 16 tasks across 6 domains, namely temporal, structural, symbolic, spatial, physics, and planning reasoning, comprising 309 items.
 To ensure a reliable evaluation of generated content, we propose a new metric, \textbf{Process-outcome Consistency} (POC$@r$).
 POC$@r$ takes frames sampled from the entire video at a sampling rate $r$ as input.
 For any given video, the POC score is determined by both its process consistency (PC) and outcome consistency (OC).
 OC requires at least one frame to fulfill the explicit task goal, while PC requires all sampled frames to adhere to the task's process-level constraints.
 A video is considered correct if and only if it fulfills both OC and PC.
 In practice, we follow the VLM-as-Judge paradigm to conduct these evaluations, utilizing a hierarchical rubric designed to facilitate accurate and extensible assessment.

-Our experimental results demonstrate that even state-of-the-art video models only achieve approximately 30\% POC@1.0, while exhibiting an outcome-hacking rate of around 20\%. these findings indicate that a significant gap remains before current video models can be considered truly generalizable visual reasoners, particularly regarding the consistency between their processes and outcomes.
+Our experimental results demonstrate that even state-of-the-art video models only achieve approximately 20\% POC@1.0, while exhibiting an outcome-hacking rate of around 30\%.
+These findings indicate that a significant gap remains before current video models can be considered truly generalizable visual reasoners, particularly regarding the consistency between their processes and outcomes.
 We also investigate the effects of test-time scaling, a prevailing technique in language reasoning, on video models and find it yields notable performance improvements.
-Furthermore, we study the robustness of the POC under different sampling rate r.
-Finally, we validate the robustness of our evaluation method through human-model consistency checks and summarize several common reasoning failure modes in existing models.
+Furthermore, we investigate the impact of the sampling rate $r$ on evaluation outcomes.
+Finally, we verify the reliability of our evaluation method through human-model alignment checks and summarize several common reasoning failure modes in existing models.